jetbrains-academy/javascript-course/Loops/Break_and_continue/task.md

 // Prints 1 2 4 5 7 8
 ```

-`break`, on the other hand, immediately stops the loop execution.
-The current iteration is also terminated immediately.
+`break`, on the other hand, immediately stops the loop, terminating the current iteration as well.

 ```js
 for(let i = 1; i < 10; i++) {